|Date of Report: Wednesday, 17th May 2017|

 Most of the visitors to this picturesque venue are hikers but there is some interesting trout fishing as well.
 The Cata River contains wild browns, small in the forested upper reaches but larger in the bottom section.
 The nearby Mnyameni Dam contains plenty of pan sized wild rainbows so light tackle is required for angling.
 For more go to http://www.cata.org.za/fly-fishing/

 Loch Lochie went through a bad period in Jan/Feb when over half the water was released for irrigation farmers downstream.
-The result was that the depth was probably no more than 1,2 metres and there was probably high mortality during hot days.
-Now that the dam is refilling it appears that there are very few fish left and the dam will have to be completely restocked this winter.
+The result was that the depth was no more than 1,2 metres and there was probably high mortality during hot days.
+Now that the dam is refilling it appears that there are very few fish left and the dam will have to be completely restocked if funds are available.
 In the meantime rather fish the nearby Lowestoff Country Lodge waters which have been well stocked.